dbaston/geoserver/doc/en/user/source/tutorials/imagemosaic_timeseries/imagemosaic_timeseries.rst

 The user can name and place the **MOSAIC_DIR** as and where they want.

-The **MOSAIC_DIR** contains all mosaic granules files and the 3 needed configuration files.
+The **MOSAIC_DIR** contains all mosaic granule files and the 3 needed configuration files.
 The files are in ``.properties`` format.

-.. note:: Every tif file must follow the same naming convention.
+.. note:: Every granule file must follow the same naming convention.
 In this tutorial will be used {coveragename}_{timestamp}.tif

-In a properties file you specify your properties in a  key-value manner: e.g. `myproperty=myvalue`
+Entries in a ``.properties`` file are specified specify in a key-value manner, e.g. `myproperty=myvalue`

 The configuration files needed are:

-1. **datastore.properties**: contains all relevant information responsible for connecting to the database in which the spatial indexes of the mosaic will be stored
+1. **datastore.properties**: contains all relevant information for connecting to the database in which the spatial indexes of the mosaic will be stored
 2. **indexer.properties**: specifies the name of the time-variant attribute, the elevation attribute and the type of the attributes
 3. **timeregex.properties**: specifies the regular expression used to extract the time information from the filename.